What to know about the trial of an ex-Michigan officer charged in the killing of a Black motorist

 “This is a highly salient case in U.S. policing right now,” Adams said.

-Charles Joe Key, who has testified as a consulting witness in police use of force in a different Michigan case, said the Taser can still cause pain and could have incapacitated Schurr even after it had been discharged.
+Charles Joe Key, a former Baltimore police supervisor who is considered an expert in the use of force, said the Taser can still cause pain and could have incapacitated Schurr even after it had been discharged.
 Key expected the physical struggle the two engaged in will likely be another factor of Schurr’s defense.

 “Given the officer’s continued attempts to have the person quit, let go of the Taser, etcetera, then it would be a reasonable analysis by the officer that the person would continue to fight,” Key said.